Chris Carr (American football)

-Charles Christopher "Chris" Carr (born April 30, 1983) is a former American football cornerback, punt returner, and kick returner in the National Football League (NFL).
+Charles Christopher Carr (born April 30, 1983) is an American former professional football player who was a cornerback, punt returner, and kick returner in the National Football League (NFL).
 He was signed by the Oakland Raiders as an undrafted free agent in 2005.
-He also played for the Tennessee Titans, Baltimore Ravens, Minnesota Vikings, San Diego Chargers and New Orleans Saints.
-He played college football at Boise State.
+He was also a member of the Tennessee Titans, Baltimore Ravens, Minnesota Vikings, San Diego Chargers and New Orleans Saints.
+He played college football for the Boise State Broncos.

+Chris's currently works as a senior Attorney and finished law school at George Washington University Law School.

-Early years
+Early life

 Born in Reno, Nevada, he played both football and basketball at Robert McQueen High School in Reno.
 He also played for the Reno Steelers Pop Warner team.
 He played defensive back and was an All-State running back as a sophomore, junior and senior.
 He was also named Northern Nevada Player of the Year and Offensive Player of the Year his senior year, where he rushed for 1,944 yards on 206 carries and 34 touchdowns.

 College career

 He played his college ball at Boise State University in Boise, Idaho, lettered all four years, played in all 12 games as a true freshman in 2001 and posted 32 tackles.
 Carr was the Pat Fuller Memorial Award winner for Academic Achievement.
 As a senior, in 2004, he finished the season as the NCAA active career leader in average yardage per punt return, with 19.8 (22 punt returns for 432 yards).
 Even though he missed the last six games of regular season, as a senior, he was named honorable mention All-WAC as a safety and kick returner.